Learn About the Responsibilities and Duties of a Will Executor

 - Pay last illness and funeral expenses, debts, and obligations

 In short, the Estate Representative is able to settle the Estate and ultimately apply for a Decree of Ddistribution, directing how the remaining Estate assets are to be distributed to the Estate heirs (or Will beneficiaries) before the Estate can be closed and the administration - terminated by the Court.
 Notably, the Estate Representative remains liable and responsible to the Court until their duties are fulfilled, and the court formally Discharges them from the position of Estate Representative.

 Depending on what assets comprise the decedent's Estate, this process can take anywhere from thirteen to sixteen months, or longer.

 Some major milestones that the Estate Representative is responsible for, include:

 - Preparing and filing with the court an Inventory of the Estate

 - Maintaining the Estate property income-producing throughout the Probate administration

 - Winding up or selling a decedent's business

 - Filing personal and Estate income tax returns

-- Renting or selling real property
+- Renting, Refinancing, or Selling real property

 - Filing documents with the County Assessor regarding property tax reassessment (or applicable exclusions)